 Brilliant questions, Natalie, and I’m glad you asked them.
 Any time someone asks me about an herb it’s like they’ve asked me the golden question of “What can you tell me about your church?”
 I can run on this subject for, literally, hours so I’m going to make a concerted effort to stick to your questions.
 To begin, here’s a little general information about one of the best herb plants: basil.

 Herb Plants: Basil

-Yes, basil is one of my favorite all time herbs because, aside from a particular aversion to frost, it’s relatively easy to grow.
-It’s also beautiful anywhere in the garden – throw it into your flower beds and it will add dimension and color and fragrance.
-Raise your hand if you don’t like the smell of basil on a summer afternoon…yeah, I don’t really know people like that.
+Basil is one of my favorite all time herbs because, aside from a particular aversion to frost, it’s relatively easy to grow.
+It’s also beautiful anywhere in the garden.
+Throw it into your flower beds and it will add dimension, color and fragrance.

 How to Grow Basil